 The School at Shodair is accredited by the Advanced Ed of Montana / Northwest Association of Accredited Schools and operates year round.
 This allows students an opportunity to work in academic areas as needed or make up missed credits.
 All teachers are certified and have a Special Education endorsement.
 The School at Shodair has a certified school administrator who serves as the Education Director.

 An essential part of the School at Shodair is the utilization of the Positive Behavioral Intervention and Supports (PBIS) model or as it is known in Montana, the Montana Behavioral Initiative (MBI).
 This is a research-based educational model that utilizes "best practice" in all aspects of the learning process and relies on clear expectations, positive relationships and active, positive student engagement.
-Over 500 public schools in Montana have implemented the Montana Behavioral Initiative so that helps the School at Shodair to provide a strong continuum from the home classroom and back again.
+Over 500 public schools in Montana have implemented the Montana Behavioral Initiative, which helps the School at Shodair to provide a strong continuum.

-Most children that are admitted to Shodair spend a brief period of time on the Acute Unit.
+Most children that are admitted to Shodair spend a brief period of time on the Acute Grasslands Unit.
 This is a safe and supported environment that allows time for students to stabilize and adjust and for the Shodair multi-disciplinary team to begin the critical evaluation and assessment that will lead to effective treatment.
-During this period, anywhere from three to seven days, the two classrooms (Primary and Secondary) focus on helping the students to adjust to their new educational environment.
-Students are introduced to the four expectations that will help them to be successful in their educational experience:

 On the Residential Units the School at Shodair consists of Primary, Intermediate and Secondary levels.
 Each level has two Special Education teachers and one assistant.
-The assessment process that was initiated upon entry to the Acute Unit is continued in the Residential classrooms.
 Coupled with information provided by the home school, instruction is provided at the level of successful engagement.
-Along with academics the Education staff works on social skills, language skills, and behavioral skills that will help them to be more successful in the classroom.
+Along with academics, the Education staff works on social skills, language skills, and behavioral skills that will help them to be more successful in the classroom.
 Instruction is provided by a variety of means that includes whole group, small group and individual approaches.
 Close attention is paid to appropriate pacing and a variety of activities that ensure active student engagement.
-Again, the four "universal expectations" of be safe, be respectful, be responsible and be a learner are an integral part of the student’s educational experience and provide the supportive framework for all learning.
+The four "universal expectations" of be safe, be respectful, be responsible and be a learner are an integral part of the student’s educational experience and provide the supportive framework for all learning.